| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 processing group.

-sets process group ID to pgrpid.
+The procedure tcsetpgrp sets process group ID to pgrpid.

 pgrpid must be the ID of a process group in the same session.

-sets special control characters
+The procedure set-termios-cc! sets special control characters

 Here are the what argument meanings and corresponding initial values: